-One is to hide in your casa until the prevailing cosmic forces subside and shiver in fear and the other way is say the hell with it and to dive into the sea in a strong tide with great waves and let the water take you.
+One is to hide in your casa until the prevailing cosmic forces subside and shiver in fear and the other way is to say the hell with it and dive into the sea in a strong tide with great waves and let the water take you.

-Then you pick yourself up from the sea with it's frenzy and you search for the best wild paella you can find !!!.
+Then you pick yourself up from the sea with its frenzy and you search for the best wild paella you can find !!!.

-In this case the paella can be found not too far away, a few km up on the high road leading through pine forests to La Mola a place called S'eufabi.
+In this case, the paella can be found not too far away, a few km up on the high road leading through pine forests to La Mola a place called S'eufabi.

 S'eufabi has been there perched on a hill since 1973 which is the year I first discovered this island.
 S'eufabi has a good reputation and a few friends that come from here have recommended it for paellas and black squid ink rice.

 We sit outside on the patio looking at the pine forest opposite.
 This will be a long leisurely lunch as always.
-We have nowhere that we have to be at the present and besides in these full moon conditions one cannot be too careful.
+We have nowhere that we have to be at the present and besides in these full moon conditions, one cannot be too careful.